-AOG is committed to a comprehensive and effective health, safety and environmental program that meets or exceeds regulatory and corporate requirements.
+Advantage is committed to a comprehensive and effective health, safety and environmental program that meets or exceeds regulatory and corporate requirements.

-AOG participates in the Certificate of Recognition ("COR") Safety Program and has received certification for the last four years.
+Advantage participates in the Certificate of Recognition ("COR") Safety Program and has received certification for the last five years.
 The COR Health and Safety Auditing and the COR Safety Program requires commitment to continuous improvement in the environment, health and safety management practices including sound planning and implementation.
 The program is audited externally every 3 years and internally every other year.
 The program ensures open communication and measured performance to maintain such program.

 Management, employees and all contractors are responsible and accountable for the overall health, safety and environmental program.
-AOG will operate in compliance with all applicable regulations and will ensure all staff and contractors employ sound practices to protect the environment and to ensure employee and public health and safety.
+Advantage will operate in compliance with all applicable regulations and will ensure all staff and contractors employ sound practices to protect the environment and to ensure employee and public health and safety.

-In 2014, the Corporation met the AER Enhanced Production Audit Program with a compliance rating for Glacier of 100% satisfactory, which exceeds the industry average, and Advantage's incident ratings in 2014 were significantly below industry averages.
-In addition, a reclamation certificate was received by Advantage in 2014.
-Advantage's spill volumes in the last three years were negligible.
+In 2015, the Corporation met the AER Enhanced Production Audit Program with a compliance rating for Glacier of 80% satisfactory, which exceeds the industry average by 4.5%, and Advantage's incident ratings in 2015 were significantly below industry averages.
+In addition, a total of 26 reclamation certificates are being processed by Advantage in 2015.
+Advantage's spill volumes in 2015 were zero and in the last three years were negligible.